MILINDHA/Land-Use-Classification/README.md

    ```

   # Dataset Used 📊📁
- For this project, I used open source EuroSAT Sentinel-2 satellite images from the German Research Center for Artificial Intelligence, which can be downloaded locally [link](http://madm.dfki.de/downloads).
+ For this project, I used open source EuroSAT Sentinel-2 satellite images from the German Research Center for Artificial Intelligence, which can be downloaded locally.
 The dataset consists of 27,000 labeled images of 10 different land use classes:

 - Annual Crop
 - Forest